davimf721/amazon-scraper/README.md

 ### Frontend

-1. Open the `frontend/index.html` file in your preferred web browser.
+1. Open `localhost:3000` in your preferred web browser.

 ## Usage